mckinziebrandon/mckinziebrandon.github.io/_posts/2016-08-27-event-generator.md

 Note: You can read my full paper [by clicking this link.]({{site.url}}/assets/pdf/papers/LBNL_ToyModelResearch.pdf) {: .notice}

-## User-Friendly Particle Physics
+## Brief Overview

 One approach to analyzing the huge swaths of data at the Large Hadron Collider is by comparing experimental results with simulations.
 If you can reproduce piece-by-piece the observed data by writing simulations, your analysis gains some credibility.
 In general, simulations are great testing grounds for ideas that people may have but can't exactly prove with pen and paper calculations.

-Unfortunately, there is __a lot__ of "wheel-reinventing" going on in the experimental physics community.
+Unfortunately, there is a lot of "wheel-reinventing" going on in the experimental physics community.
 Although there are certainly great libraries that have gained widespread use like ROOT, PYTHIA, and FastJet, these libraries are more general-purpose.